wessam2000/FastQC2/README.md

+#FastQC2
-This is mobile application called FastQC2 it makes analysis on biological data on fastq format it dose same function like FastQc but this gone be an android app
+This is a mobile application called FastQC2 it makes analysis on biological data on fastq format with ASCII encoding phred 33 and is actually filtered  it dose same function like FastQc but this gone be an android app